-In 1993, Orewiler broke his neck (c5) in an accident that restricted him physically for several months.
-His goal of following his grandfathers and joining the military dramatically changed and enabled him to pursue and art career.
-Durnig that year, he began to build his portfolio and applied to several art schools and was awarded a scholarship to study at Columbus College of Art and Design and majored in illustration and focused in painting.
-After graduating, he began exhibiting his urban cityscape oil paintings in galleries throughout Chicago, Cleveland, Columbus, New York and Berlin, Germany.
+In 1993, I was in a serious accident and broke my neck that restricted me physically for several months.
+My goal of following my grandfathers paths and joining the military dramatically changed.
+This dramatic experience enabled me to pursue an art career.
+During that year, I began building my portfolio and applied to several art schools and was awarded a scholarship to study at Columbus College of Art and Design and majored in illustration.
+After graduating, I began exhibiting my cityscape oil paintings in galleries internationally.

-In 2002, he created his first abstract series called 44 Soul Series that illustrated organic and brilliant colors inspired by the affect oil has with water.
+In 2002, I created my first abstract series called 44 Soul Series that illustrated organic and brilliant colors inspired by the affect oil has with water.
 In 2005, Orewiler challenged himself to create his second abstract series that were minimalistic geometric paintings called Metro Grid Series.

-Several of his primary goals are to continue evolving as an artist, create unique innovative art installations, multimedia paintings, large scale public interactive sculptures and large public murals.
+Several of my primary goals are to continue evolving as an artist, create unique innovative art installations, multimedia paintings, large scale public interactive sculptures and large public murals.

-For over twenty years, Orewiler has donated his art annually to numerous charities and organizations that share missions to help support individuals, animals and the opportunity to impact communities.
+For over twenty years, I have have donated his art annually to numerous charities and organizations that share missions to help support individuals, animals and the opportunity to impact communities.

 2023 - "Anesidora 2.0" solo exhibition - November at One Line Franklinton